-Rhode Island requires that employers have a 30-day grace period before insurers are permitted to terminate the employer's coverage.
+Employers have a two month grace period before insurers are permitted to terminate the employer's coverage.
 Payment during that time period prevents termination.
-Termination is permitted if no payment is made at the end of the 30-day grace period.
-This termination is initiated by HealthSource RI for Employers.
+HealthSource RI may terminate coverage if no payment is made at the end of the two month grace period.